MicrosoftDocs/azure-devops-docs/docs/report/powerbi/sample-pipelines-task-duration.md

 1. Add the field "BuildCompletedOn.Date" to **Axis**.

-    - Richt-click "BuildCompletedOn.Date" and select "BuildCompletedOn.Date", rather than Date Hierarchy.
+    - Right-click "BuildCompletedOn.Date" and select "BuildCompletedOn.Date", rather than Date Hierarchy.

 1. Add the field "TaskDuration80thPercentileInSeconds" to **Values**.

-    - Richt-click "TaskDuration80thPercentileInSeconds" field and ensure **Sum** is selected.
+    - Right-click "TaskDuration80thPercentileInSeconds" field and ensure **Sum** is selected.

 Your report should look like this.